-Neighbors sue to reverse approval of chicken feeding farm
+Neighbors Sue to Reverse Approval of Chicken Feeding Farm

-The lawsuit was filed June 19 against the board, commissioners and the two men who sought the permit, Thomas and Josh Faltys.
+The lawsuit was filed June 19 against the board, commissioners and the two men who sought the permit, Thomas and Josh Faltys (FAHL’-tiss).

 The nine plaintiffs seek no damages but do want a judge to overturn the commissioners’ May 22 permit approval for a maximum 380,000-chicken feeding operation.
 The plaintiffs say among their allegations that the operation “will cause great and irreparable harm because it will severely diminish their property rights.”